 - Visual exam—the doctor may be able to see a trickle of fluid through the cervix, or a pool of fluid collected behind the cervix

-- A nitrazine paper test—the doctor puts a small amount of fluid on a piece of paper to see if it is amniotic fluid
+- Nitrazine paper test—the doctor puts a small amount of fluid on a piece of paper to see if it is amniotic fluid

 - Look at the fluid under a microscope to see if it is amniotic fluid

-- Ultrasound —using sound waves, the doctor examines the baby and amniotic sac to see if there is plenty of fluid and the baby is doing well
+- Ultrasound—to examine the baby and amniotic sac to see if there is plenty of fluid

 Treatment of PPROM depends on when it occurs in the pregnancy.
 There are other considerations as well which your doctor will discuss with you.